-The use of different models give quite different optimisation results.
-This difference is the movement of CH_2CH_2COO -Phytyl chain perpendicular to the main group (Model 1) and parallel to the main group (Model 2).
-The differences of results occur only in the direction of the curvature CH_2CH_2COO -Phytyl chain.
-Furthermore, there is no fundamental difference between the length of an existing bond in a molecule and SCF energy in Model 1 and Model 2.
+The use of different models give quite different optimization result parameters.
+This difference is done by moving $CH_2CH_2COO$ -Phytyl chain perpendicular to the main group (model 1) and parallel to the main group (model 2).
+The difference result occurs only in the direction of the curvature $CH_2CH_2COO$ -Phytyl chain.
+Furthermore, there is no fundamental difference between the length of an existing bond in a molecule and SCF energy in model 1 and model 2.

 The maximum absorbance in this calculation is obtained at a wavelength of 448 nm and 590 nm.
-However, the experimental results shows the absorbance peak wavelengths occured at 454 nm and 643 nm.
-There is a difference in UV-Vis spectrum from the calculation, especially for the Q-band.
-This difference appeared because the possible structure of a single molecule chlorophyll-b which has not been verified.
-However, this difference is acceptable due to the usage of DFT.
+However, the experimental result shows the absorbance peak wavelengths occured at 454 nm and 643 nm.
+There is a difference in UV-Vis spectrum from the calculation, especially for the Qband.
+This difference appeared because the possible structure of a single molecule chlorophyllb which has not been verified.
+However, this difference is acceptable due to the DFT which is used.
 The output of the Gaussian calculation shows that the excitation indeed occurs at a wavelength of 590 nm, and it is the Q-band.
-Hence, the UV-Vis spectrum of Gaussian calculation in this research is not entirely wrong.
-This is because the Gaussian will only define the molecular orbitals in accordance with the initial models used.
+Hence, the UV-Vis spectrum of Gaussian calculation in this research not entirely wrong.
+This is because the Gaussian only will define the molecular orbitals in accordance with the initial models were used.